 In October 2015, we proudly released our first print publication, Parts Unbound: Narratives of Mental Illness & Health, a collection of eighteen works of creative nonfiction exploring the complexities of psychiatric disorders and the healing power of storytelling.

-To receive information regarding upcoming contests, submissions calls, news issues, and book releases, sign up for our Blue Moon Update.
+To receive information regarding upcoming contests, submissions calls, news issues, book releases, and premieres, sign up for our Blue Moon Update.

 Lime Hawk represents the metamorphosis of thought, perception, and culture that is vital for our species to endure in an ever-changing world.
 While the butterfly classically stands as a symbol for transformation, we associate with its less coveted, nocturnal cousin: the moth.
 The Lime Hawk moth is radiant and intricate, its wings painted in forest greens and earthy browns that blend seamlessly into its environment.
 It holds its wings in the shape of a Delta, the mathematical symbol of change.
 Lime Hawk is a testament to our planet’s magnificent nature and creative perseverance.